AFM-SPM/TopoStats/docs/advanced/disordered_tracing.md

 The `<image>_<threshold>_disordered_trace` image shows the pruned skeletons that are used to obtain the below metrics and passed onto future processing stages.

 The `<image>_<threshold>_disordered_trace` image shows the pruned skeletons that are used to obtain the below metrics and passed onto future processing stages.

+The `<image>_<threshold>_disordered_trace` image shows the pruned skeletons that are used to obtain the below metrics and passed onto future processing stages.